 Visiting the Templars Castle/ Convent of Christ is traveling into time and understand the power and prestige of this military order in Portugal.
 With the extinction of the Order of the Templars in 1311, the Portuguese King Dinis delivered the castle and all there patrimony to the Order of Christ.
 Latter the earthquake of 1755 in Portugal, caused several damages in its structure and during the following century was altered, which adulterated the austerity of its initial.

-Another importance place to visit will be the church of Santa Maria do Olival, built in the 12th century and was the headquarter of the Order of the Templars, classified as National Monument in 1910 and is one of the most emblematic examples of Gothic art in Portugal.
+Another importance place to visit will be the Santa Maria dos Olivais Church, built in the 12th century and was the headquarter of the Order of the Templars, classified as National Monument in 1910 and is one of the most emblematic examples of Gothic art in Portugal.
 Here the city funder Gualdim Pais is buried as well as other Grand Masters of the Order, a Church that seems smaller than in reality is once buried two meters below the ground.

 Next we head in direction of Santarem, the city of Baroque in Portugal, visit the Graca Church, where the tomb of the discoverer of South America, Pedro Alvares Cabral is located.
 Here in Santarem we have the opportunity to try the exquisite Soupa da Pedra (Stone Soup), a typical Portuguese dish from this region, that combines the best local food products with ancients tales and legends.